bezzantsam/bezzantsam/README.md

 - 👋 Hi, I’m @bezzantsam
-- 👀 I’m interested in cryptocurrency and front end development
+- 👀 I’m interested in front end development
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on projects with a good cause, crypto based projects
 - 📫 How to reach me bezzantsam@gmail.com